Meet The Committee

 Colin is an independent non-executive Director of AIG Australia Ltd and is Chair of both its Board Audit and Risk Committees.
 He holds a bachelor’s degree from the University of Wollongong, a graduate diploma in management from AGSM University of New South Wales is a fellow of the Australian Society of Certified Practicing Accountants (FCPA) and a Graduate of the Australian Institute of Company Directors (GAICD).

-Richard Barker was appointed as North Queensland Airports Chief Executive Officer in December 2020, after joining the North Queensland Airports Board of Directors in 2015.
+Richard Barker was appointed as the North Queensland Airports Group Chief Executive Officer in December 2020, after joining the North Queensland Airports Group Board of Directors in 2015.
 Richard has extensive experience in the Airports, Retail and Energy sectors.
 In his previous role as General Manager of Retail and Commercial at Auckland International Airport, Richard was responsible for the airport’s retail, transport and premium lounge businesses.

 Richard has more than 30 years of global experience having worked and lived in New Zealand, UK, USA and Australia.
 Richard holds a BMS (Marketing / Finance) and a KMI from Kellogg Business School – Chicago and is a member NZ Institute of Directors.